-The excess of R2 million (R2 million - Rnil) is carried forward under section 20C(3)(a) to Company B's 2017 year of assessment under and section 20C(3)(b)(ii) is deemed to be an amount actually incurred in 2017 which constitutes a royalty payable by Company B to a person that is not a resident.
-The amount carried forward to 2017 will be less than R2 million if an adjustment was required under section 31.
+(R2 million - Rnil) The R2 million excess of is carried forward under section 20C(3)(a) to Company B's 2019 year under of assessment and section 20C(3)(b)(ii) is deemed to be an amount actually incurred in 2019 which constitutes a royalty payable by Company B to a non-resident.
+The amount carried forward to the 2019 year of assessment will be less than R2 million if an adjustment was made under section 31.